Anastasija Sevastova: 2018: Third title, first major semifinal & first Mandatory final

-2019–22: Variable results and career hiatus
+2019–25: Variable results, second retirement and return from maternity

 Sevastova varied with results during 2019.
 She started her year off at the Brisbane International with a quarterfinal loss to world No. 5, Naomi Osaka, in three sets.
 She then went to the Australian Open and made her first second week at the event since 2011.
 She beat Mona Barthel, Bianca Andreescu and Wang Qiang in first three rounds and then lost to the eventual champion, Naomi Osaka.
-Sevastova then had a slump, partly due to injuries and resulted in early losses at the Qatar Open, Dubai Championships, Indian Wells Open and Miami Open.
+Sevastova then had a slump, partly due to injuries and resulted in early losses at the Qatar Ladies Open, Dubai Championships, Indian Wells Open and Miami Open.
 In April, she entered the quarterfinals at the Stuttgart Open after wins over Jeļena Ostapenko and Laura Siegemund.
 She then faced top-5 player Petra Kvitová, but lost in three sets.
 Following this, she reached the third round of the Madrid Open but failed in the first round at the Italian Open.
 At the French Open, for the first time, she made into the second week.
 During tournament, she saved five match points in her third-round match against Elise Mertens, but lost to Markéta Vondroušová in the fourth round.
 Sevastova began her grass-court season with semifinal at the Mallorca Open, failing to reached her fourth consecutive final in a row.
-After the early elimination at Wimbledon, Sevastova would bounce back and claim what she called her most cherished title.
+After the early elimination at Wimbledon and missed her opportunity to enter the world's top 10, Sevastova would bounce back and claim what she called her most cherished title.
 She won the inaugural event in Latvia, the Baltic Open in Jūrmala.
-After the third-round loss at the US Open, Sevastova dropped out the top 20 and did not make any significant results by the end of the year.
+After her third-round loss at the US Open, Sevastova dropped out the top 20 and did not make any significant results by the end of the year.

 Despite the fact season of 2020 was specific due to six months absence of the WTA Tour caused by COVID-19 pandemic, Sevastova only passed first round at the US Open, defeating Coco Gauff in three sets.
-As the year went by, Sevastova was dropping out the top 50 for the first time since August 2016.
+As the year went by, she was dropping out the top 50 for the first time since August 2016.

 In February 2022, Sevastova announced that she was taking an indefinite break from her tennis career.
+In November 2023, she played at the Andorra Challenger tournament with a win over Irene Burillo Escorihuela.

+In February 2024, she returned from maternity leave to the tour level at the Transylvania Open where she recorded her first win since January 2022, over wildcard Andreea Mitu.